ForomePlatform/anfisa/README.md

 `cd anfisa`

+3. Decide what directory will be a working directory for Anfisa

+4. Decide which of the following installation paths you prefer:
+- Use a Docker container
+- Install all components in your local system

+#### Installing via Docker

+1. Run

+`deploy.sh --workdir=<Absolute path to the chosen working directory> --hostip=<your local IP address>`

+2. Point your browser to http://localhost:9010/anfisa/app/dir

+#### Installing without Docker

+1. [Optionally] Create virtual environment (See https://docs.python.org/3/library/venv.html)

-3. Install all the requirements by running
+2. Install all the requirements by running

 `pip3 install -r requirements.txt`

-4. Run deploy script:
+3. Run deploy script:

-`. deploy.sh`
+`. deploy_local.sh`

 The script will ask for an installation directory.
 By default it would install in the same directory